Room 4U

 1.2 User Personas

 Who uses room rental apps?
-According to several online sources such as blogs and articles, a diverse range of users seeking to rent a room in a shared house or flat for both short-term and long-term rentals:
+Based on different online sources like blogs and articles, they are used by a wide range of people looking to rent a room in a shared house or flat, either for short stays or longer periods:

 Individuals relocating for study such as students starting university.